 - Use of images to help your readers visualize is a must

 - Explanation before the tutorial proper, or explanation after every section

 - Use of bullet points and numbering is highly suggested

 Websites (aside from 1WD) that I’m Totally Fond of:

 - W3Schools - not really affiliated with the W3C, but it is definitely useful especially for beginners.
 If you can write tutorials the same way W3Schools does, then you already understand the whole point of this post!

 Would You Like to Write Tutorials for Us?

 We are always looking for individuals who have things to share.
 Be it designing or coding tutorials, we’d love to hear from you.
-For more information on how to join 1WD, please refer to our guest posting guidelines
+For more information on how to join 1WD, please refer to our

 Here are some of the many great tutorials we have for you to check out and enjoy!